Drug Overdose Treatment at Home

 Getting Help for a Substance Use Disorder

-Following the completion of the detox phase of recovery, case management services will provide referrals to either outpatient or residential treatment.
+Case management provides referrals to outpatient or residential treatment after the detox phase.
 Though skipping this crucial step after completing detox may be tempting, it constitutes a serious mistake.

 Once the individual is out of immediate danger the focus will begin to shift toward detox and treatment.
 The first step in recovery is the detox and withdrawal phase.
 Which can last one to two weeks depending on the substance of abuse and the acuity of the substance use disorder.

 An in-home detox nurse can provide medical and psychological support while assisting the individual through the withdrawal symptoms.
-Vital signs are monitored and forwarded daily to the physician in charge.
+The nurse will monitor vital signs and forward them daily to the physician in charge.
 Medical interventions help minimize pain and discomfort during the detox process.
 Medications used might include benzos, mood stabilizers, opioid antagonists, opioid agonists, non-opioid agonists, and over-the-counter medications.

 Withdrawal symptoms will vary based on several factors, including: